EDUCBA Logo

 What is HDFS?

-The storage system in the Hadoop framework that has a collection of open-source software applications to solve different problems is called Hadoop Distributed File System.
-This has the primary name node, and the nodes are organized in the same space as the data center.
-Data is distributed to different nodes for storage as it breaks down into smaller units.
-This is the primary storage system used in all Hadoop applications.
-It is written in Java and has high-performance access to data.
-Data is stored in a distributed approach to different nodes.
-HDFS reserves large files and helps the users in Hadoop.
+The storage system in the Hadoop framework that comprises a collection of open-source software applications to solve various Big Data problems is known as Hadoop Distributed File System (HDFS).
+HDFS has a primary name node, and the nodes are organized in the same space as the data center.
+Data is broken down into smaller units and distributed to different nodes for storage.
+This primary storage system is in Java language and provides high-performance access to data.

-The metadata is stored in NameNode, and the data is stored in the blocks of different DataNodes based on the availability of free space across the cluster.
-If the metadata is lost, it will not work, and as the NameNode saves the metadata, it should have highly reliable hardware.
-The Secondary NameNode acts as a standby node for NameNode during failure.
-If a DataNode fails, then the metadata of that DataNode is removed from the NameNode, and the NameNode takes the metadata of the newly allocated DataNode instead of the failed one.
+The metadata, which contains information about the file system, directories, and files, is stored on the NameNode.
+The actual data is stored in blocks on different DataNodes, based on the availability of free space in the cluster.
+For the system to function, the NameNode must have highly reliable hardware to prevent loss of metadata.
+The Secondary NameNode serves as a standby node in case of NameNode failure.
+If a DataNode fails, then the metadata of that DataNode is removed from the NameNode, and the NameNode takes the metadata of the newly allocated DataNode instead.

 Advantages